 Yellow Curb

-Yellow-painted curbs are commercial loading zones.
-You are not allowed to park in spaces where the curb is painted with a yellow line during the day.
+Yellow-painted curbs are commercial loading zones, meaning you are not allowed to park in spaces where the curb is painted with a yellow line during the day.
 But for night games and Sundays, yellow spots can be a gold mine.
 You are allowed to park in yellow spaces

 after 6pm and anytime on Sundays and holidays.